Home

 President of Turkmenistan held an online working meeting

-The President of Turkmenistan received representatives of Malaysia
+The President of Turkmenistan received the CEO of Daewoo Engineering & Construction Co., Ltd.

 top-arrow